josiahworkman/package-docs/readme.md

 `sudo chage -d 0 user1234` Enforce password change

 ### Groups
 In most Ubuntu installations there are several configured groups.
-Running the `groups` command from terminal will display the groups available for users to join.
+To get a list of all groups on a system run `less /etc/group`.
+Running the `groups` command from terminal will display witch groups the current terminal user is currently a member of.

-In general, if several users will work on a project it's worthwhile to create a new group and assign group permissions to a folder object.
+In general, if several users will work on a project it's worthwhile to create a new group and assign group permissions to a directory object.

 `sudo addgroup project1` to create the 'project1' group